Holding the powerful accountable

 Vicky Nguyen’s reporting holds the powerful accountable and has prompted state, federal and international investigations, spotlighted consumer scams, and forced a billion dollar corporation to admit wrongdoing and change its policies.
 She’s been recognized with multiple journalism awards including: two SF Emmy awards for reporting and serious feature, and an SPJ NorCal award for investigative reporting.
 She grew up in San Jose and Santa Rosa and graduated as valedictorian from the University of San Francisco.

 For thirty years, Stephen Stock has covered everything from hurricanes to space shuttles, FEMA to mysterious truck fires.
 Stephen has won nearly every journalism prize awarded: including the Peabody, DuPont, two National SPJ awards, the Associated Press Mark Twain Award, three Edward R. Murrow awards, three SPJ Green Eyeshades (two Best of TV,) two Florida AP Best in Show, 13 regional Emmys and two IRE Finalists.
 His work has prompted Congressional hearings and changed state laws both in Florida and California.

 Elyce Kirchner has prompted state and federal legislative change, highlighted travel and transportation related safety issues, and forced state investigations.
 She’s been recognized with several journalism awards and nominations, including an Associated Press Award for coverage of an ongoing story, National Headliner Honors for investigative reporting, and 5 Emmy Award Nominations.
 She anchored and reported for television stations in San Francisco, Sacramento, Springfield, Massachusetts and Providence, Rhode Island.
-Elyce grew up in San Francisco before earning a master’s degree in journalism from Boston University and a bachelor’s degree from Tulane University.
+Elyce is a fourth generation San Francisco native and earned a master’s degree in journalism from Boston University and a bachelor’s degree from Tulane University.

 Receive the latest stories from the Investigative Unit in your email.